ignite7/deviceprotect/README.md

 # Deviceprotect 🗂

-Device protect is an **CLI** tool made in python to make it easy encrypt or decrypt your files without remember the any password. **Important** this is for encrypt or decrypt not large amounts of files, if you want to do it, do it at your own risk.
+Device protect is an **CLI** tool made in python to make it easy to encrypt or decrypt your files without remember the any password. **Warning** this is for encrypt or decrypt not large amounts of files, if you want to do it, do it at your own risk.

 ## Setup 🧲